LaChantiPhilly/LaChanti_Python/README.md

 # String comprised of numbers
 patient_id = '001'

-# Use variables in python
+# Use variable in python

 weight_lb = 2.2 * weight_kg